 With all the decisions necessary in installing a solar powered system, the last thing that may come to mind is a monitoring device.
-But once you begin collecting, storing, and using solar energy to power your life, you’ll want to keep tabs on how your new system is working.
+But once you begin collecting, storing, and using solar to power your life, you’ll want to keep tabs on how your new system is working.
 This information can be helpful in learning what your system can do.

 Two Options for Monitoring Your System